Hospitals aren’t known for serving 5-star meals, but that doesn’t mean you have to suffer through them.

 I was quite fortunate to have been given options before my surgery (I was able to specify that I’d like plant-based foods), as well as having access to food brought from home.

 But even then, I was put on a special, post-op diet that was already quite limiting to begin with.
-Remove some of the animal-based foods and I was left with very little.
+Remove some animal-based foods, and I was left with very little.